DavisPL/cargo-sherlock/README.md

 ## Additional Information

 ### Credits
-Cargo Sherlock is an open source from Professor [Caleb Stanford's](https://web.cs.ucdavis.edu/~cdstanford/) Davis PL research group.
+Cargo Sherlock is an open source project from Professor [Caleb Stanford's](https://web.cs.ucdavis.edu/~cdstanford/) Davis PL research group.
 For copyright information, see the LICENSE.

 The following members of the Davis PL research group have made contributions to this project (names in alphabetical order):
 - Anirudh Basu